open-quantum-safe/liboqs/tests/ct_tooling/README.md

 2. **Test execution**
 Then, `test()` is tasked with executing the tool's test on selected liboqs algorithms.
 Each tool has a different process through which it parses the tool's output to keep unique instances of the warnings, which are further detailed in their respective README files: [Valgrind-Varlat's README](tools/valgrind_varlat/README.md) and [MemSan's README](tools/memsan/README.md).

-Both tools enforce a warning cap of 100,000 unique warnings per algorithm run.
-Once the cap is reached, further warnings are suppressed.
-All SPHINCS and SLH-DSA signature variants are currently skipped during SIG tests due to the excessive time they require to execute.

 ### Output Structure
 The workflow organizes test outputs into log files that capture unique warnings for each algorithm.
 These logs are written inside `tests/ct_tooling/tools/<tool>/logs/`, categorized into concrete subdirectories based on the compiler and build configuration (`gcc_14_auto`, `clang_generic`, ...), which then contain further subdivisions by optimization levels (`O0`, `O1`, ...) and algorithm types (`kem` or `sig`).
 The structure is as follows: